qq328538424/SocialGen/README.md

 # SocialGen
 socialgen.com.au
-This is the readme file for socialgen.com.au
+This is the readme for socialgen.com.au